-After months of renegotiations, the Centennial School District and Centennial Education Association came to a new agreement Tuesday night that extends the teachers' contract to 2016 and gives the district better control over the cost of salaries.
+After months of renegotiations, the Centennial School District and Centennial Education Association came to a new agreement Tuesday night that extends the to 2016 and gives the district better control over the cost of salaries.

 The extensions slows down and spreads out the salary increase increments over four years, instead of two, with an dditional .25 percent increase in 2015-2016.
 According to a release provided by the school district, the renegotiated four year package costs Centennial only the equivalent of two-thirds of one step more than the original two year contract.

 “Our membership is more dedicated to academic, athletic and arts excellence than ever,” said Centennial Education Association President Cheryl Tonkinson in a statement to the press.
 “We know that tough decisions remain, but the Association very much wanted to be part of the solution."